PSU PRIORITY FAFSA FILING DEADLINE: MARCH 1

-Use the 2014-2014 FAFSA on The Web Worksheet as a guide by completing the worksheet before entering data on the FAFSA.
+Use the 2014-2015 FAFSA on The Web Worksheet (pdf) as a guide by completing the worksheet before entering data on the FAFSA.

-For information on who is eligible for federal aid, click here.
+For information on who is eligible for federal aid, visit the Federal Student Aid site.

 The FAFSA is the only application required by PSU (School Code 002591) and must be completed annually.
 Once the data is submitted, the Department of Education will forward your FAFSA information electronically to all schools you authorize to receive your data.
 PSU draws in FAFSA data weekly.

 The FAFSA ensures fair and equitable determination of family resources for each applicant by using Federal Methodology in computing an expected family contribution (EFC) [pdf].
 The Department of Education Central Processing System (CPS) provides the needs analysis calculation to PSU where trained personnel review and verify the information to determine student aid eligibility.
 The Financial Aid Team assumes that a student and family will contribute toward the cost of education according to their means.